Node.js Request Path: DNS, TCP, libuv & Callbacks

 socket.once('data', () => clearTimeout(timer));

-The timer measures application-level first-byte arrival at the server process.
-It does not measure DNS, route selection, the client TCP handshake, or the server accept queue before the callback.
-If you need those, you need client-side timestamps, server-side accept timestamps, and sometimes kernel or proxy data.
+});That timer measures application-level first-byte arrival at the server process.
+It does not measure DNS, route selection, the client TCP handshake, or the time the connection spent in the server accept queue before your callback.
+If you need those timings, collect client-side timestamps, server-side accept timestamps, and sometimes kernel or proxy data.

-A load balancer adds another pair of observation points.
-The client may connect to the balancer, then the balancer connects to the backend.
-The backend's accept timestamp measures the second TCP connection, not the original client connection.
-If the balancer waits for backend selection, health state, or a free upstream connection, the client can see connect success while the backend still sees nothing.
-Later HTTP chapters will name the headers and proxy behaviors.
-At this layer, the relevant fact is connection splitting.
+A load balancer adds another observation point.
+The client may connect to the balancer, and the balancer may connect to the backend.
+The backend's accept timestamp measures the balancer-to-backend TCP connection, not the original client-to-balancer connection.
+If the balancer waits for backend selection, health state, or a free upstream connection, the client can see connect success while the backend sees nothing yet.
+Later HTTP chapters cover headers and proxy behavior.
+At this layer, the useful fact is that the backend socket may represent a second TCP connection.

-The same split explains why remoteAddress can be correct and still incomplete.
-It is correct for the immediate TCP peer.
-It can be incomplete for the user or device that started the request several boundaries away.
+The same idea explains why remoteAddress can be accurate and still incomplete.
+It is accurate for the immediate TCP peer.
+It may not identify the user or device that started the request several hops away.
 Treat it as socket truth, not identity truth.

 client lookup start